John Harrison (director)

-John S. Harrison Jr. (born 1948) is an American filmmaker, musician, and composer best known for his collaborations with director George A. Romero and for writing-directing the miniseries adaptation of Dune.
+John S. Harrison Jr. (born 1948) is an American television and film director, screenwriter, musician, composer and actor.
+He is best known for his collaborations with filmmaker George A. Romero, and for writing-directing the 2000 television miniseries adaptation of Dune.

-Early life and career
+Early years

 Harrison was born and raised in Pittsburgh, Pennsylvania.
 He graduated from Emerson College in Boston with a BS in Theater Arts and is an MFA graduate of Carnegie Mellon University's School of Drama.
 For several years after that, he performed on the road with his band Homebrew before moving back to Pittsburgh to take a master's degree in film and television from Carnegie Mellon University.

 At the same time, he joined blues guitarist Roy Buchanan, with whom he toured across the US and internationally for four years.
 He was also featured on several of Buchanan's albums, including That's What I'm Here For (1974), Live Stock (1975), and A Street Called Straight (1976).